 From Frozen Ponds

-Relive the exhiliration of our ice sporting history through this collage-like mural in the arena of the Surrey Sport and Leisure Complex.
+Relive the exhiliration of Canada's ice sporting history through this collage-like mural in the Surrey Sport and Leisure Complex.

 Artist: Blake Williams